Today’s rates for a wide range of commercial property and loan types.

 Revenue Per Available Room (RevPAR): Combines occupancy rate and ADR to measure overall financial performance.

 Arguably, RevPAR is the most commonly cited figure.
-In 2024, CBRE is projecting that RevPAR will grow only 3% during the year.
+In 2024, CBRE is projecting that RevPAR will grow only 1.2% during the calendar year, down from a previously anticipated (but still mild) 3%.
 Take that figure with a grain of salt, however, as many hotel types and markets will perform much higher (or much lower).
 As always, local research is key.

 Budgeting for Operational Costs and Renovations